juhot/MPE_Util/README.md

 Windows: Live Install Dir\Resources\MIDI Remote Scripts\
 OSX: /Applications/Ableton Live *.app/Contents/App-Resources/MIDI Remote Scripts/

 So that you'll find folder MPE_Util from the aforementioned MIDI Remote Scripts directory.
-MPE_Util should contain two folders and some files, e.g. conf.txt and MPE_Util.py.
+If the folder name is "MPE_Util-master", rename it to "MPE_Util".
+The "MPE_Util" folder should contain two folders and some files, e.g. conf.txt and MPE_Util.py.

 Start Live, go to settings, and on Link MIDI tab select MPE_Util as a Control Surface on a free slot.
 You should see a message at the bottom of the screen saying "MPE Util loaded!".